 Photos of ‘la famiglia’ (family) hang on every wall . . .

-as well numerous newspaper articles clipped throughout the years
+as well as numerous newspaper articles clipped throughout the years

 It amazed me to see that hand-made arancini, a very time-consuming recipe to prepare are made by the bakers at D’Amato’s.